-In 2015 New Mexico’s Higher Education Department launched Route to 66, aiming to have 66% of residents ages 25 to 64 earn a higher education credential by 2030.
+New Mexico’s Higher Education Department launched the Route to 66 program, which aims to have 66% of residents ages 25 to 64 earn a higher education credential by 2030.

 Editorial Listing ShortCode:

-It’s clear that the state is focused on the future and is working hard to ensure its residents have access to top-notch education through a variety of excellent schools and with the help of generous financial aid programs.
+The state’s commitment to this goal demonstrates its focus on the future.
+It is working hard to ensure its residents have access to top-notch education through a variety of excellent schools and with the help of generous financial aid programs.

 Overview of Higher Education in New Mexico

-In New Mexico, there are 39 higher education institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
-Of those, 28 are public schools, 3 are non-profit private schools, and 8 are for-profit private schools.
+In New Mexico, there are 35 higher education institutions, according to the NCES.
+Of those, 28 are public schools, 3 are non-profit private schools, and 4 are for-profit private schools.

-The NCES also looked at the tuition and fees at New Mexico’s 4-year public institutions.
-In-state students paid an average of $6902 per year, one of the lowest rates in the nation.
+The NCES also reports that the average cost of tuition and fees at New Mexico’s 4 year public institutions is $7,393 per year for in-state students, which is one of the lowest rates in the nation.
 Out-of-state students pay on average $21,645, which is also much lower than the national rate.

 Editorial Listing ShortCode: